raptorjs/view-engine-dust/README.md

 })
 ```

-The Raptor Templates view engine is now ready to be used elsewhere in your code:
+The Marko view engine is now ready to be used elsewhere in your code:

 ```javascript
 var templatePath = require.resolve('./hello.dust');